How to spend 3 days exploring Sydney’s most iconic precincts

 Darling Square, Little Hay Street - Credit: The Streets of Barangaroo

-For a memorable dinner experience, book a table at The Eight, a cavernous Cantonese restaurant sitting at the top of Market City, and which has become famous for its roast duck, fresh seafood and fantastic yum cha since it opened its doors in 2011.
-Alternatively, head to Arisun for Korean fried chicken, Mamak for wafer-thin roti and Gumshara for unbeatable ramen.
+For a memorable dinner experience, book a table at The Eight, a cavernous Cantonese restaurant sitting at the top of Market City, and which has become famous for its roast duck, fresh seafood and fantastic yum cha since it opened its doors.
+Alternatively, head to Arisun for Korean fried chicken, Mamak for wafer-thin roti and Dopa for a fast, fresh and unexpected Japanese dining experience.

-Cap off your evening with a scoop of gelato from the Darling Square outpost of Messina, the cult Sydney brand famous for its wacky one-off flavours, such as mango pancake and cream cheese with red velvet.
+Cap off your evening with a scoop of gelato from the Darling Square outpost of Messina, the cult Sydney ice-cream chain famous for its one-off flavours, such as mango pancake and cream cheese with red velvet.

 DAY TWO: Kings Cross, Potts Point, Darlinghurst & Surry Hills